 Solo Retreats: Why the First Day Doesn’t Count

-Last year, for my birthday, I took a 3-day solo retreat.
+Last year, for my birthday, I took a 3-day solo retreat by the ocean.

-I was looking forward to the quiet.
-I needed time away, no expectations, nothing I needed to produce or respond to.
-I drove to the ocean - a place of sanctuary for me as a born-and-raised Jersey girl - and I settled into a room on the beach in North Carolina.
+I was really looking forward to the quiet.
+I needed space to recover from work and home life burnout.
+I needed some time away with no expectations, nothing I needed to produce or respond to.
+I drove to the ocean (a place of sanctuary for me as a born-and-raised Jersey girl), and I settled into a room on the beach in North Carolina.

 But when I got there, I couldn’t rest.

 It wasn’t restful at all.
-I felt like I was spinning in place.
+It felt like spinning in place.

-And I was frustrated with myself.
-I had created this restful space (no small feat for a mom of two boys), and I couldn’t seem to start resting.
+I was so frustrated with myself.
+I had created this restful space (no small feat for a mom of two elementary-aged boys), and I couldn’t seem to start resting.

 But it was a familiar cycle.
-This had happened to me before.
-In fact,
+It’s happened to me before.
+In fact:

-I’ve come to believe the first day of a retreat is for this: spinning in place for a while and noticing what it might be teaching us.
+I’ve come to believe the first day of a retreat is for this: spinning in place for a while and noticing what our spinning may be teaching us.

 It takes time to settle.